-Located 360 km from Nairobi, close to the Tanzania border, Amboseli was founded in 1968 as a Nature Reserve and declared in 1974 as a National Park.
+Located 360 km from Nairobi, the chaotic capital city of Kenya, close to the Tanzania border, Amboseli was founded in 1968 as a Nature Reserve and declared in 1974 a National Park.
 In 1991, UNESCO declared Amboseli a Biosphere Reserve to protect the uniqueness of its ecosystem.
 The snow-capped peak of Mount Kilimanjaro (5895 mt) rising above the clouds dominates every aspect of Amboseli, offering the park breathtaking sceneries.

 The park consists of mainly savannah grassland.
 Still, it also showcases patches of acacia woodland, small and rocky hills, and several marshy swamps where vegetation is lush with yellow-barked acacias and phoenix palms.
 It’s known as the “land of giants” for being the best place in Africa to experience elephants with massive tusks at close range.
-Highlights of any Safari are to spot herds of elephant crossing the plains to head for swamps searching for refreshment and fresh grass.
+The highlight of each Safari is to spot herds of elephants crossing the plains to head for swamps, searching for refreshment and fresh grass.

 Indeed the main activity is the game drive looking for magnificent sightings.
 Still, with the help of your accommodation, you can also enjoy a walking safari (next to the park – usually early in the morning before the game drive) and a Masaai village visit to find out how they live in complete harmony with their environment and the wildlife which surrounds them.

-Very close to Kimana gate you’ll find a good range of accommodation, from tented camp to lodges.
+Very close to Kimana gate you’ll find a good range of accommodation, from tented camps to lodges.
 We sleep at Kibo Safari Camp (half board + a lunch box).
-You can also look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, Masai Simba Camp, WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.
+You can also look at AA Lodge Amboseli, Sentrim Amboseli Lodge, Chui Banda, Kilima Safari Camp, Kibo Villa Amboseli, and Masai Simba Camp WE4Kenya Guesthouse, Kimana public campsite, KWS Campsite.

-So as the other Kenya’s Parks, Amboseli can be visited at any time of year.
-Anyway, it is recommended to visit during the dry months (January – February, and June to October) when animals usually gather at the water sources and the grass is shorter, making it easier to spot them.
-Also, take in mind that the rain could interfere with your activities during the wet season, especially in April and May.
+So like the other Kenya Parks, Amboseli can be visited at any time of year.
+Anyway, it is recommended to visit during the dry months (January – February and June to October) when animals usually gather at the water sources, and the grass is shorter, making it easier to spot them.
+Also, consider that the rain could interfere with your activities during the wet season, especially in April and May.

 Warning: The risk of malaria is worst in the rainy seasons, above all from April to May and mid-October to November.
 It is highly recommended to consult a travel medicine specialist to assess travel-related risks and get information to ensure your health and safety.
 Don’t forget to take out your travel insurance!